OrkoHunter/orkohunter/content/blog/backstage-platform/index.md

 If iPhone was a batteries included phone, with Apple responsible for creating all the modern apps people use, we wouldn’t be here today.
 Same goes for all operating systems like Linux, macOS and Windows.
 They are all platforms.

-What’s the next thing a developer uses?
+What’s the next big thing a developer uses?
 Probably a browser.
 Even there, you can build chrome extensions, firefox plugins and what not.

 Not to forget some of the most popular websites in the world like youtube, facebook, amazon, twitter, spotify, etc. are conventionally platforms.